WILDE(ST) DREAMS EDITING AND PROOFREADING SERVICES L.L.C.

 “Overall students have great respect for Professor Chiu–both in her capacity to teach in dynamic cross-disciplinary ways and her communication of her extensive knowledge.
 They also repeatedly praise her for her responsiveness and presence in the online format–something that is not always easy to provide….Professor Chiu maintains a publication record and research agenda equivalent to that of a tenured/tenure-track faculty member.
 She also maintains a clear professional presence in her field.”
 (2022)

-Not least, my experience includes ten years of evaluating Graduate Record Examination essays for Educational Testing Services as well as California state writing tests for high school juniors.
+Not least, my experience in writing assessment includes ten years of evaluating Graduate Record Examination essays for Educational Testing Services as well as California state writing tests for high school juniors.

 I do not subscribe to the elitist notion that good writers are born, not made.
-Practice eventually becomes perfect as training and attention can make all the difference!
+Practice makes progress as training and attention can make all the difference!
 I will coach you--or your child--to become a savvier and more effective writer.